-He’s still standing: Elton John to finish New Zealand tour
+He’s still standing: Elton John to finish Down Under tour

-WELLINGTON, New Zealand (AP) — Elton John intends to play his remaining shows in New Zealand this week, his tour promoters said Monday, a day after illness caused the singer to lose his voice and cut short a performance.
+WELLINGTON, New Zealand (AP) — Elton John intends to play his remaining shows in New Zealand and Australia, his tour promoters said Monday, a day after illness caused the singer to lose his voice and cut short a performance.

-Video clips posted online by fans at Sunday night’s performance showed John breaking down in tears as he told the cheering crowd he could not go on any longer.
+Video clips posted online by fans at Sunday night’s performance showed John breaking down in tears as he told the cheering crowd he couldn’t go on any longer.
 The 72-year-old singer said he had walking pneumonia and was assisted off stage.

-Tour promoters Chugg Entertainment said John was resting and doctors are confident he will recover.
+Tour promoters Chugg Entertainment said John was resting and doctors were confident he would recover.
+They said a concert planned for Tuesday in Auckland would be delayed until Wednesday on the advice of doctors.

-“Elton John was disappointed and deeply upset at having to end his Auckland concert early last night,” the promoters’ statement said.
-“At this stage, all remaining shows will go ahead as planned.”
+“Elton John was disappointed and deeply upset at having to end his Auckland concert early last night,” the promoters said in their statement.

 The concert was part of John’s Farewell Yellow Brick Road tour.
-The tour lists performances at Auckland’s Mt Smart Stadium on Tuesday and Thursday.
+As well as the delayed performance on Wednesday, John is scheduled to play again in Auckland on Thursday and then seven performances in Australia before traveling to the U.S. and Canada.

 He thanked the concert attendees via an Instagram post and apologized for ending the show early.